View information about Mac processes in Activity Monitor

 You can choose which columns you want to display in the Activity Monitor window.

-In the Activity Monitor app on your Mac, choose View > Columns, then choose the columns you want to show (columns that are visible have a tick).
+In the Activity Monitor app on your Mac, choose View > Columns, then choose the columns you want to show (columns that are visible have a checkmark).

 Group processes for easier viewing